aaml-analytics/mof-explorer/README.md

 ![mof-explorer.png](mof-explorer.png)

 ## Contributing
 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
-You can also contact the AAML research group to discuss further contributions and collaborations
+You can also contact the AAML research group to discuss further contributions and collaborations.
+Please read [CONTRIBUTING.md](https://github.com/aaml-analytics/mof-explorer/blob/master/CONTRIBUTING.md) for details on our code of conduct.

 ## **Contact Us**
 **Email**: